Tintic, Eureka Lily Mining Co.

 (There were rumors during late October 1921 that someone was buying large blocks of Eureka Lily stock.
 Grant Snyder, manager of the Eureka Lily stated that the Eureka Lily stock was "badly scattered" and that control had "never rested in the hands of one or two people."
 At one point, parties connected with the Chief Consolidated company bought 4,000 shares of Eureka Lily stock at 9.5 cents per share. -- Eureka Reporter, October 28, 1921; Salt Lake Telegram, November 5, 1921)

-(The purchase of control of the Eureka Lily company by the Chief Consolidated company put the Chief company on the ground in East Tintic, adjacent to the Tintic Standard, which had been shipping large tonnage and high value ores almost from its early days in 1915.
-The Chief company wanted in on the success.)
+(The purchase and control of the Eureka Lily company by the Chief Consolidated company put the Chief company on the ground in East Tintic, adjacent to the Tintic Standard, which had been shipping large tonnage and high value ores almost from its early days in 1915.
+The Chief company wanted in on the success coming from the East Tintic area.)

 (This was when the Snyder group sold its interest in the Eureka Lily, with Grant Snyder and Wilson I. Snyder being shown as former directors.)